The unique design of a Swiss ball engages several groups of muscles to maintain balance during use.

 2. Easy: Ball marching

-- Hold that position for a few seconds and then put that foot back down.
+- Hold this position for a few seconds and bring your foot back down.

-3. Medium: Ball squat
+3. Medium: Wall-assisted ball squat

 - Hold for a few seconds in the deepest part of the squat, then slowly return to standing.

-For a more advanced exercise, increase repetitions or time at the deepest part of the squat.
+For a more advanced exercise, increase the number of repetitions or hold for more time at the deepest part of the squat.

 4. More challenging: Ball sit-ups

 - Use your abdominal muscles to pull yourself back up into a sitting position without lifting your feet.
-Repeat 5 times.

 5. Most challenging: Ball leg lifts

 - Lift one leg off the floor and straighten it until it’s level with the rest of your body.
-Hold for 10 seconds, then lower the leg.